Chris Griffin: Personality

 Similar to his older sister Meg, Chris is portrayed as a typical adolescent, albeit one who comes off as being good-natured and easy-going.
 As such, the character tends to take things in his stride, not worrying about much, seemingly enjoying his position in life.
 On the Volume 1 DVD box set Family Guy edition, it is stated that Chris "wouldn't hurt a fly, unless it landed on his hot dog".

 Chris is seemingly willing to take drastic measures to meet his academic needs, especially to address his below-average grades.
 In one episode, he thinks he got a bad grade on his geometry test when he tickled his brain with a plastic army man's rifle inserted into his nose, accidentally puncturing a lobe.

 Despite frequently displaying Peter's characteristic stupidity, Chris is usually portrayed as a faster learner than Peter, and has a variety of talents, such as filmmaking, video editing, etc. In "Patriot Games", when the family moves to London, Chris is the only member of the family who learns how to speak cockney English in a matter of seconds.
 Conversely, however, when his brother Stewie tries to help him prepare for a history exam in "Stewie, Chris, & Brian's Excellent Adventure", he seems to show great difficulty in grasping new ideas.
 Chris and Stewie are often shown to share a strong bond: with Stewie claiming the two are a team who look out for one another like "Owl and Costello".
+On Season: 23, Episode: 14, Chris was confirmed to have Autism.
+Chris stated in this episode that he was "on the spectrum."

 He also shares his father's cartoonish lack of common sense, tends to be absent-minded, gets confused easily, and appears to be extremely naïve; in "Lethal Weapons", when Peter and Lois are having a fist fight, Chris cheers for the former, telling him to "kick her ass!".
 Earlier in the episode, after Chris breaks a vase with his basketball and Lois tells Peter to punish him with a spanking, Peter tells him to "punish [himself]" and subsequently spanks himself.
-In Stewie Griffin: The Untold Story, when the children watch Lois and Peter trying to make love, Chris mistakes it for a fight and says, "Meg, why do you think they're fighting?", but Meg angrily whispers to him "They're not."
+In Stewie Griffin: The Untold Story, when the children watch Lois and Peter trying to have sex, Chris mistakes it for a fight and says, "Meg, why do you think they're fighting?", but Meg angrily whispers to him "They're not."
 In the episode "Trading Places", after Chris accidentally damages Peter's dirt bike, Peter "punishes" him by making him start smoking.